RAG4J/devoxx-2025-assignments/assignments/step_2_spring_ai.md

 ## Add memory to the Spring AI Agent
 The Spring AI agent has built-in support for memory.
 We want the memory to work for all actions.
 Therefore you need to add memory to the ActionAgent.
 For Spring AI you need the classes `ChatMemory` and `MessageWindowChatMemory`.

-When adding new features to the agent, you need to provide advisors.
-Advisors are classes that can modify the request to the LLM.
-In this case, we need an advisor to add the memory to the request.
+When adding new features to the agent, you can use advisors.
+Advisors are classes that can modify the request to and response from the LLM.
+In this case, we use an advisor to add memory to the chat client.
 The advisor you need is called `MessageChatMemoryAdvisor`.

 For the web-app to work with the different agent implementations, we have a wrapper agent interface.
 The interface contains the Conversation class.
 Spring AI does not know this class.
 The memory of Spring AI also uses different classes.
 Therefore we need to map the Conversation to the ChatMemory of Spring AI.
 The default implementation shows only the last user and assistant message.
 To see all the messages from the memory, you can create a mapper service.
 You can also copy our version for inspiration.